-2 Issue No. 1: Is the applicant's proposal to recover the RRRP funding variance from the 2002 to 2007 period appropriate?

-2.1 API's submission on the RRRP recovery issue is set out in two parts.
+- 2 Issue No. 1: Is the applicant's proposal to recover the RRRP funding variance - 2.1 API's submission on the RRRP recovery issue is set out in two parts.
 The first describes key considerations for the Board on this issue.
 The second addresses specific arguments made by Board staff and the intervenors.